Ehmkayel/study_mate/readme.md

 2. JavaScript Projects

-- In this section, you will find projects created with vanilla JavaScript, which may also incorporate HTML, CSS, and sometimes TailwindCSS for styling.
+- In this section, you will find projects created with vanilla JavaScript, which may also incorporate HTML, CSS, and sometimes Materialize css or TailwindCSS for styling.

     - Projects range from DOM manipulation to algorithms and logic challenges.
     - Folder: javascript/